🌟 Free for Grades K–8

 The Brain Booster Parent Dashboard shows accuracy trends by category, weekly practice streaks, and which areas are improving fastest — giving parents actionable insight into where to focus.

-What the research shows
+What the research says

 What Brain Booster Offers